 These five weeks are supposed to be fun and thought-provoking, but you will also gain skills you’ll be able to use once the class is over.
 Whether it’s about how to read a poem or why TV shows keep repeating the same stories, we want to share the amazing research and interests of young scholars in the humanities—and share it with the community beyond our usual students.

-Our Scholars’ Specializations (Summer 2020)
+Our Scholars’ Specializations (New for Summer 2021)

 Full course descriptions below:

 - “Exploring Uncanny Valleys in Contemporary Literature” – instructor: Antonia Grousdanidou [Dept. of Modern Languages and Literatures] – 1 pre-recorded lecture + 1 live meeting Thurs.
 4-5pm (Zoom) per week

 - “Surgery, Herbs, and Amulets: A Social History of Ancient Medicine” – instructor: Dr. Lingxin Zhang [Dept. of Near Eastern Studies] – 2 pre-recorded videos per week (posted Mon. + Fri.)

 - “Medieval Irish Sagas” – instructor: Daniel McClurkin [Dept. of English] – 2 live class hours per week (time TBD based on student availability)

 - “Reading Poetry for Everyday Life” – instructor: Martin Michalek [Dept. of Classics] — 2 meetings (Tues/Fri @ 6-7pm EDT*) LIVE on Zoom per week